Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

-\paragraph{False negatives in test-oracle generation} To estimate the prover's false-negative rate, \emph{i.e.,} unable to prove correct test oracles, we ran two configurations of \toolname on DuckDB: one using the prover to check CAQ pairs and one using LLM-as-a-judge.
-In each configuration, we continued until the mechanism had rejected 10 candidate CAQ pairs as ``non-equivalent'' then manually adjudicated each pair.
+\paragraph{False negatives in test-oracle generation} To estimate the prover's false-negative rate, \emph{i.e.,} its inability to prove correct test oracles, we ran two configurations of \toolname on DuckDB: one using the prover to check CAQ pairs, and one using LLM-as-a-judge.
+In each configuration, we continued testing until the tool had rejected 10 candidate CAQ pairs as ``inequivalent,'' and then we manually adjudicated each pair.
 We found that 8 of the 10 pairs were false negatives for the prover, while 5 of the 10 pairs were false negatives for the LLM-as-a-judge.
 The results also show that the prover's false negative rate is comparable to that of state-of-the-art LLMs.
-Note that, such false negatives from the prover are also expected, as it is intentionally conservative to ensure soundness.
+Note that, false negatives from the prover are expected in general, as it is intentionally conservative to ensure soundness.